By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 The Tigers mounted their own lengthy drive, going 77 yards in 13 plays as Kevin Ford scored on a 6-yard run.
 A roughing the kicker penalty on the point after led to Savea’s two-point conversion run.
 But an unsportsmanlike penalty on the touchdown pushed the kickoff back to the Tigers 25.

-Effingham started from its own 45, with 2:32 to go, and Perkins found Ryan Wells for a 22-yard score with 52.2 seconds remaining.
+Effingham took advantage of the short field.
+The Rebels started from their own 45, with 2:32 to go, and Perkins found Ryan Wells for a 22-yard score with 52.2 seconds remaining.

 The Rebels final score came on a 13-play, 86-yard march that devoured nearly seven minutes off the clock.
 Robinson plowed in from a yard out to cap Effingham’s scoring.